gabriel-adutra/cmms-and-erp-integration-simulation/README.md

 **Priority Order**: The system checks flags in the order listed above.
 The first `true` flag determines the status.

 **Special Cases**:
-- **Deleted Status**: When `isDeleted: true`, TracOS stores both `status: "deleted"` AND `deleted: true`.
+- **Deleted Status**: When `isDeleted: true`, CMMS stores both `status: "deleted"` AND `deleted: true`.
 This dual mapping ensures proper handling of deletion semantics in both systems.
-- **In Progress Status**: Client systems do **not send** an explicit `isInProgress` field.
+- **In Progress Status**: ERP systems do **not send** an explicit `isInProgress` field.
 Instead, "in_progress" status is represented implicitly when **all status flags are false**.
 Note: Even though `setup.py` includes "in_progress" in the random choice list, it only affects the generated client data when selected - resulting in all status flags being false (no explicit `isInProgress: true` is ever generated).
 This design reflects real-world ERP behavior where "in progress" is the default/working state.
 - **isActive Field**: The `isActive` field is not supported in this implementation.
-It does not appear in the sample data and has no corresponding field in the TracOS data model.
+It does not appear in the sample data and has no corresponding field in the CMMS data model.
 Only the 5 core status fields (`isDone`, `isCanceled`, `isOnHold`, `isPending`, `isDeleted`) are processed and returned.

 ## Project Structure

 ```
-tractian_integrations_engineering_technical_test/
+cmms_erp_integration/
 ├── docker-compose.yml              # MongoDB container
 ├── pyproject.toml                  # Poetry dependencies
 ├── setup.py                        # Initialization script with sample data
 ├── .env                            # Environment variables
 ├── data/
-│   ├── inbound/                    # Input JSON files (Client → TracOS)
+│   ├── inbound/                    # Input JSON files (ERP → CMMS)
-│   └── outbound/                   # Output JSON files (TracOS → Client)
+│   └── outbound/                   # Output JSON files (CMMS → ERP)
 ├── src/
 │   ├── main.py                     # Main script - runs the full pipeline
-│   ├── client_adapter.py           # Module for client system operations
+│   ├── client_adapter.py           # Module for ERP system operations
-│   ├── tracos_adapter.py           # Module for TracOS system operations
+│   ├── cmms_adapter.py             # Module for CMMS system operations
 │   ├── translator.py               # Module for format translation
 │   ├── mongoDB.py                  # Shared MongoDB service (connection, health, retry)
 │   └── config.py                   # Centralized configuration